-Hibiscus flowers are beautiful but fleeting because they only last for one or two days.
-Depending on the exact type, hibiscus thrives in various climates.
-But they still need the right amount of sunlight.
+Hibiscus flowers are beautiful but fleeting, lasting only one or two days.
+Depending on the exact type, hibiscus thrives in various climates, but it still needs the right amount of sunlight.
 In this article, we’ll find out if hibiscus can grow in full shade.

 Can Hibiscus Grow in Full Shade?

 Hibiscus plants need a good amount of sunlight to produce their fabulous flowers.
 As such, neither the popular tropical nor hardy types of hibiscus can grow entirely in full shade.
 Hibiscus plants will struggle to produce flowers when grown in full shade and may develop yellow leaves or stunted growth.

 Hardy hibiscus grows best in cooler climates in USDA Zones 4 to 9.
 Tropical hibiscus thrives in warmer climates in Zones 9 to 12.